wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 ## Summary

-In this unit, you explored the Office add-ins programming model, developer tools, and the capabilities of the Office JavaScript APIs for Excel, Outlook, and Word.
+In this unit, you explored the Office Add-ins programming model, developer tools, and the capabilities of the Office JavaScript APIs for Excel, Outlook, and Word.